daattali/beautiful-jekyll/_posts/2019-11-10-using-ansible-2-9-resource-modules.md

     ipv4: 10.0.0.5/30
 ```

-<p>When the values are set with the <code>ios_l3_interface</code> module, it expects an individual <em>key:value</em> pair defining the interface name, and an IPv4 address in the CIDR format.
+When the values are set with the `ios_l3_interface` module, it expects an individual _key:value_ pair defining the interface name, and an IPv4 address in the CIDR format.
 Because these inputs and outputs aren't normalised, it becomes very challenging to establish an off-box source of truth for your device configuration.
-Furthermore, if you'd like to set the other values such as the MTU or operational state, a different network module is required, which suffers from the same non-standard data model. </p>
+Furthermore, if you'd like to set the other values such as the MTU or operational state, a different network module is required, which suffers from the same non-standard data model.

-<p>Additionally, if you'd like to set more than one interface configuration using the same task, a loop is required to iterate over either or list or dictionary of interfaces and values, e.g.:</p>
+Additionally, if you'd like to set more than one interface configuration using the same task, a loop is required to iterate over either or list or dictionary of interfaces and values, e.g.:

 ```yaml
 vars: